MicrosoftDocs/Viva/Viva/insights/advanced/admin/skills-landscape.md

 The **More settings** pane also contains **Group by** settings.
 Power BI queries are set to **Group by Month**, and you're not able to edit this field.

-4. Under **Predefined template metrics**, there is one preselected metric which appears as a gray tag.
+4. Under **Predefined template metrics**, there is one preselected metric, which appears as a gray tag.
 It is required to have at least one collaboration metric to run the query and you can’t remove it.
-You can add other metrics by selecting **Add metrics**, but these metrics won’t be available to use in the Power BI report—they’ll just appear in your query results file.
+You can add other metrics by selecting **Add metrics**, but these metrics aren’t available to use in the Power BI report—they just appear in your query results file.
 5. In **Select which employees you want to include in the query**, add filters to narrow down the employees in scope for your report.
 For more details about filter and metric options, refer to [Filters.](https://learn.microsoft.com/viva/insights/advanced/analyst/filters)

 >[!Important]